saltict/availproject.github.io/docs/about/accounts.md

 Congratulations on successfully creating and managing your Avail account!
 Remember to always safeguard your account details, JSON file, and seed phrase to ensure the security of your assets.

 Ready to explore further?
-Navigate to the next guide to learn [<ins>how to use the Kate Testnet Explorer</ins>](/docs/about/explorer.md) and get hands-on experience with the network.
+Navigate to the next guide to learn [<ins>how to use the Goldberg Testnet Explorer</ins>](/docs/about/explorer.md) and get hands-on experience with the network.